 Historical records reveal that adams peak had been known as Samanthakuta, Samanhela, Samangira, Samanala kanda, Samanala giri, Samanala kuta, Rohana and Rohana parvata and in veda book called Prananoeni in Yamat and in Narapati Jayacharya as Sri Parvata, Shramana Kuta, Sheela Kuta Parvata and Shuna Kuta.

 According to the facts given in Mahawamsa Seehalavattu, Rasawahini, it can be deduced that Samana Kuta was a Buddhist forest meditation centre where Arahats lived.
 It has been discovered that footprint had been the object of worship prior to the sculpture of Buddha in Sri Lanka and also is Dambadiva (ancient India).

 Adams peak is located in the southern reaches of the Central Highlands, in the Ratnapura district – lying about 40 km northeast of the city of Ratnapura.
-Pilgrims walk up the mountain, following a variety of routes up thousands of steps.
-The journey takes about 6 hours.
+The devotees climb the mountain using several footpaths, however, the distance to cover on every route is about the same and takes around 6 hours.

 The most crowded month of Sri Lanka season is April, Mainly due to the school holidays and, the favourable weather will less rain.
 Other than worshipping the footprint of Buddha other most important objectives of the people who embark on this adventure tour of Sri Lanka is to see the first sunrays of the day.
-Daybreak is a beautiful spectacle as the rising sun caste a triangle shaped shadows on the surrounding lowland areas.
+Daybreak is a beautiful spectacle as the rising sun cast a triangle-shaped shadow on the surrounding lowland areas.
 The mountain climb at night is not recommended due to the wild animal threat.
 Still, the path to the top is illuminated only a few people go up in the night.